AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 ## How to use

-- Download plugin from the latest releases tab
+- Follow Installation Steps
 - Activate in Obsidian Settings
-- Drag and Drop file of choice
+- Drag and Drop file of choice =)

 ## Known Issues & Limitations